Kenny Richey: 2010 imprisonment

 After returning to the United States in 2010, Richey was arrested in Mississippi and charged in Ohio with phoning in threatening messages to Judge Randall Basinger (who was assistant county prosecutor at the time of Richey's 1987 murder trial).
 Despite Richey's claim that the threats were merely a drunken prank, Visiting Judge Dale Crawford found Richey guilty and sentenced him to three years in prison.
 Richey was released after two years and spent some time working with the American charity Sanctuary Quarters, which builds houses for homeless veterans.

 2020 imprisonment

 In October 2019 Richey was arrested in Columbus, Ohio after posting a video threatening Judge Randall Basinger, his children, and his grandchildren.
-In July 2020 he was convicted of making threats and sentenced to 12 years in jail.
+In July 2020 he was convicted of making threats and sentenced to 12 years in prison.
+He is currently housed at Allen-Oakwood Correctional Institution in Lima, Ohio.